vuejs/eslint-plugin-vue/docs/rules/html-no-self-closing.md

-# Disallow self-closing elements (html-no-self-closing)
+# disallow self-closing elements (html-no-self-closing)

-- :wrench: This rule is fixable with `eslint --fix` command.
+- :warning: This rule was **deprecated** and replaced by [html-self-closing](html-self-closing.md) rule.
+- :wrench: The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) can automatically fix some of the problems reported by this rule.

 Self-closing (e.g. `<br/>`) is syntax of XML/XHTML.
 HTML ignores it.